 From JHS until I completed SHS, I lived with my father.
 He was a military man and a very hard guy.
-His favorite quotation in the bible is Proverbs 13:24, “Spare the rod and spoil the child.”
+His favourite quotation in the bible is Proverbs 13:24, “Spare the rod and spoil the child.”
 Whenever I went wrong and he wanted to resort to the rod, he made me recite this quotation before he finally unleash the rod on my butt or my back.
 He’ll later tell me; “I know you believe in the Bible.
 I didn’t put that quotation there and I’m not going to go to hell because I spared the rod.
 Put me not into temptation.
 Stop being a bad boy and I’ll rest the rod.”

-While attending vacation classes in Ebenezer secondary school in Dansoman, I met a girl called Olivia.
+While attending vacation classes at Ebenezer secondary school in Dansoman, I met a girl called Olivia.
 She was so beautiful every guy in the class wanted to be her friend but it was me she chose.
 She became my pride.
 She became the reason guys in my class envied me.
-She was a daughter of a rich man.
-She was driven to the school compound and was picked after classes each day.
+She was the daughter of a rich man.
+She was driven to the school compound and was picked up after classes each day.
 Because of her, my peers put some respect on my name.
 Some even changed my name totally.
 They called me Olivia’s guy and I was proud of it.

-After the vacation classes, one day, she took me into her home.
+After the vacation classes, one day, she took me to her home.
 When I entered their hall, I screamed, “Wooow!”
 I’d never seen any living room as magnificent as that.
-My favorite thing in the hall was the chandelier.
+My favourite thing in the hall was the chandelier.
 I asked her, “Is that a light?”
 She answered, “Yes it’s a light.”
 I asked, “You mean it’s a light that could be turned on?”
 She walked to the switch and turned it on for me to see.
 It felt like Christmas.
 Christmas without the sound of the jingle bell.

 Just like me, Olivia lived with her father.
 Her mother was abroad.
 Her father didn’t think it was a good idea to raise her in the white man’s land so he brought her to Ghana when Olivia was only eleven.
 That day in her house, I proposed to her and she said yes.
 Because we were alone, we went into the corner and had our first kiss.
 Young souls in love.
 We wanted to consume each other that day but somehow, my father’s voice pierced through the sky of my conscience just like Jesus’s father’s voice did the day he was baptized.
 I pulled away from her.
 I said, “I’m afraid.
 Someone can just walk in on us.”